SAWS Irrigation Plan Program Update

 Irrigation plans are to be submitted via online form in any file format.
 This is not a permitting program and is separate from the City of San Antonio requirement to pull irrigation permits via Development Services.

-For more information on the irrigation plan review program, please contact SAWS Conservation at (210) 704-7283 or email cnsrv-inspection@saws.org.
+For more information on the irrigation plan review program, please contact SAWS Conservation at (210) 704-7283 or email [email protected].

 Submit Irrigation Plan

-Operational Inspections coming in 2026
+Operational Irrigation Inspections Required in 2026

-SAWS Conservation will begin operational inspections of newly constructed irrigation systems beginning Jan.
-1, 2026.
-These inspections will include assessment of soil depth required under the installed sod as well as other items on the system.
-Soil depth of 4 inches or more is essential for improved grass survival in San Antonio.
+SAWS Conservation staff will conduct operational inspections of newly constructed irrigation systems beginning Jan 1, 2026.
+These inspections include assessment of soil depth under the installed sod as well as other items on the system.
+Soil depth of 4 inches or more is essential for improved grass survival and drought tolerance in San Antonio.
+Per the 2006 update to the San Antonio city ordinance, all new sod installations require at least 4 inches of topsoil containing at least 6% organic material (1/4” per 4” of soil) underneath.
+Conservation staff are working with irrigators and builders to communicate these requirements.
+Refer to the inspection checklist at right and the new inspection video at the top of this page for more information on SAWS operational inspections.